viveksood97/beginner_tutorials/README.md

 # Overview
 Project is a part of 808X coursework wherein the aim is to get familiarized with the basic concepts of ROS.

 Task 1: Create a publisher that publishes a custom string message which is then subscribed by the subscriber.

+Task 2: Write a service that modiefies the current string .
+Also write launch files with an argument.

 # Dependencies
 - Ubuntu 20.04